-I speak at conferences on teaching English, grammar, school leadership and behaviour management.
+I speak at occasional conferences about teaching English, literacy, school leadership and behaviour management.

 A few years ago I was invited to become a Founding Fellow of the English Association.
 In 2006 I became a 'Leading Thinker' for the National Education Trust.
-I am a National Representative of Council for the Association of School & College Leaders.
+Until summer 2016, I am a National Representative on the Council for the Association of School & College Leaders and Chair of their Pedagogy Committee.

 My areas of special interest are: